The Best Split Ergonomic Keyboards with Trackball

 Trackball placement: thumb-operated beats everything else

-The position of the trackball changes the whole experience.
-Some designs place it between the two halves, which means both hands must move to reach it.
+Where the trackball sits changes the whole experience.
+Some designs place it between the two halves, so both hands have to move to reach it.
 Others mount it on the side, requiring a wrist pivot.

-The best placement is directly under the thumb of your dominant hand, so you can move the cursor with a small roll of the thumb while your fingers stay on the home row.
+The best placement is directly under the thumb of your dominant hand — you move the cursor with a small roll of the thumb while your fingers stay on the home row.

 Concave keywell: the feature most keyboards skip